Z4kSec/Z4kSec.github.io/_posts/Tools/2022-08-19-masky-release-v0.0.3.md

 * `7045`: A new service was created;
 * `5145`: A network share object (file or folder) was accessed.

-The use of service or schedule tasks in a short period of time (e.g. creation / deletion) could be an interesting weak signal to correlate with administrative shares interactions (C$ / ADMIN$), as well as the IPC$ special share.
+The use of service or schedule tasks in a short period of time (e.g. creation, modification or deletion) could be an interesting weak signal to correlate with administrative shares interactions (C$ / ADMIN$), as well as the IPC$ special share.
 Indeed, this could be a sign of the use of such lateral movement techniques.
 False positives can occur based on these rules depending on the administration tools used through the corporate LAN (e.g. PSEXEC).
 To go deeper in such detection, rules can be combined to identify the spawning of suspicious lolbins, unsigned binaries or commonly executed recognition commands (e.g. whoami, net user, etc.) from the process tree of the `schtasks.exe` (schedule tasks) or `winexesvc.exe` (services) processes.

 Once the lateral movement detection is monitored, the behaviors related to the locally deployed agent has to be handled.